garrandall/popular-music-data/tracks/poetic-justice-kendrick-lamar-drake.md

-I recognize your fragrance, hold up, you ain't never gotta say shit, uh And I know your taste is, a little bit hmm, high maintenance, uh Everybody else basic, you live life on an everyday basis With poetic justice, poetic justice
+I recognize your fragrance, hold up, you ain't never gotta say shit, uh And I know your taste is, a little bit hm, high maintenance, uh Everybody else basic, you live life on an everyday basis With poetic justice, poetic justice
 If I told you that a flower bloomed in a dark room, would you trust it?